coffee19850519/single_cell_spatial_image/pipeline/README.md

 ```

 ### Evaluation of segmentation results
 Program **evaluation_pipeline.py** is used to evaluate the segmentation results.
 User submits 10X and the corresponding label file to generate the pseudo RGB images, the visualizations of the top5 after MI ranking and the corresponding values of the evaluation index such as ARI.
 These output files are stored in the segmentation_evaluation folder under specified output folder.
+Original 10X data files and label files of 16 samples and checkpoint file can be found on Baidu Cloud Disk[].

 In **evaluation_pipeline.py** ,these parameters are used: